Exploring the Limits of Machine Learning Classification of Neutron Star Matter Models

 \section{Results}

-This section reports the performance of the supervised machine-learning classifier trained to identify the underlying neutron-star matter composition from macroscopic and oscillation-related observables.
-The input features include the gravitational mass, stellar radius, fundamental $f$-mode frequency, quadrupole moment, redshift, damping time, and characteristic gravitational-wave strain.
+This section reports the performance of the supervised classifier in distinguishing between the four EOS families within the constructed synthetic dataset.
+The input features include the gravitational mass, stellar radius, fundamental $f$-mode frequency, mode quadrupole coefficient $Q$, redshift, damping time, and characteristic gravitational-wave strain.
 The output classes correspond to four equation-of-state (EOS) families: nucleonic matter, strange matter, dark-matter--admixed matter, and hyperonic matter.